wp-staging/wp-staging/readme.txt

 4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.7.7 =
+* Fix: Fatal error on activation if PHP version < 7.x version on some circumstances

 = 2.7.6 =
 * New: Compatible up to WordPress 5.5.1